 Thank you for contacting me about improving access to the countryside.

-Let me start by assuring you that I am enthusiastic about promoting recreation in the countryside and understand the benefits outdoor activities can produce both physically and mentally.
+Let me start by assuring you that I am enthusiastic about promoting recreation in the countryside and I understand the benefits outdoor activities can produce both physically and mentally.
 Our countryside is of great importance and it cannot be understated just how much the scenery means to people.
-In fact, in a 2015 Government survey nearly 60 per cent of adults said it was our countryside which makes them most proud of Britain, and I can only agree with these people.

 I welcome that ministers are continuing to support and enhance access to the countryside.
 This includes completing the England Coast Path, supporting the network of National Trails, ensuring that rights of way are recorded and protected, as well as developing ways to support access through financial provisions in the Agriculture Act for environmental land management.
 I am encouraged that the new schemes will make a significant contribution to the goals of the 25 Year Environment Plan, including beauty, heritage and engagement with the environment.
 I believe that public access is a key way for people to engage with the environment and so supporting greater access is an important aspect of achieving this goal.

 Further, I know that my ministerial colleagues are looking at ways in which the UK’s new agri-environment schemes could fund the creation of new paths, such as footpaths and bridleways, providing greater and safe access for cyclists, horse riders and pedestrians.
 I know that they are working in close collaboration with interested parties to explore the best ways of making further enhancements to our wonderful access network.